MBerkayHamurcu/VSCTeX/Template guide.md

 <p align="center">
   <img src=".devcontainer/static/runningWorkshopRecipe.png" alt="Running a LaTeX Workshop recipe" width="90%"/>
 </p>
+> [!IMPORTANT]
+> Please note that you must also include the respective package under ```frame/preamble.tex``` with ```\usepackage{"packagename"}``` so that you can use it in the template.

-- `config/variables.tex`: In this file you can change the values of the document variables, such as the title, author, date, etc. There are also options like the to-do list feature, a second logo on the front page, a watermark and the restriction notice you can turn on or off via this file.
+- `config/variables.tex`: In this file you can change the values of the document variables, such as:
+  - the title, author, date, etc.
+  - There are also options like
+    - the to-do list feature
+    - a second logo on the front page
+    - a watermark
+    - the restriction notice you can turn on or off via this file.
 - `config/locales`: This text file contains a selection of locales you can choose one from and is therefore relevant if you want to change the default language of this Dev Container to another.
 It can also be extended with other valid locales.
 You can again apply your locales setting in the container by running the `Reapply locales configuration` recipe with the LaTeX Workshop extension.
 Beware that changing the language could need some configuration like installing further packages, since this Dev Container only loads the basic Tex Live installation schema, or reconfiguring little parts of the template beyond the `config/variables.tex` file
 - `.devcontainer/devcontainer.json`: This file contains the configuration of the Dev Container itself, such as the instructions for building the container, extensions, settings, etc. You can change these options too, but only if you know what you are doing.
 A misconfiguration of this file will cause the Dev Container to fail to start or work correctly.
 - The language of the LTeX Language Server is set to de-DE, can be changed via a so called "magic command" like in the example in `abstract.tex` and is automatically changed if you run the "Reapply locales configuration" recipe via the LaTeX Workshop extension.
 For supported locales of the extension check their documentation: [LTeX supported languages](https://valentjn.github.io/ltex/settings.html#ltexlanguage "LTeX supported languages")